paudetseis/RfPy/docs/index.rst

 ``RfPy`` is a package containing Python tools for calculating teleseismic receiver functions.
-Methods are available to plot and post-process receiver function data.
-Post processing includes: H-k method, Harmonic decomposition and CCP stacking.
+Methods are available to plot and post-process receiver function data for use in crustal and upper mantle studies.
+Current post processing methods include: H-k stacking, Harmonic decomposition and CCP imaging.
 The code uses the ``StDb`` package for querying and building a station database used in command-line scripts.